 How can we make legged robots walk better?

-Below is a list of presentations I gave with a summary of the discussions that followed.
+Here are some presentations I gave, each with a summary of the discussions that followed.
 See also the publications section for conference presentations.

 Divergent components of motion